BernardHanna/matrixstack/README.md

 4. Follow any onscreen instructions to link this file to system level.

-5. Create your new project
+5. Create your new project.
+(You can skip to this step going forward)

 ```
 createproject